jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I can sympathize.
 Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up.
 Even though there's a big storm every few months.

 As a result, long-time and loyal insurance customers can wait hours to speak with somebody and months to get their claim checks.
-During my time, I'd have to (somehow) explain to my customers why the insurance company takes their money digitally but insists on paying claims with paper checks sent via snail mail.
+During my time, I'd have to (somehow) explain to why the insurance company takes customer's money digitally but insists on paying claims with paper checks sent via snail mail.

 It sucked trying to explain the nonsense.
 These customers paid their bills, and their claim was approved.
-Yet, they were like a ship-wrecked man on a beach, desperately waving at passing boats because he doesn't control any of his own levers of power.
+Yet, they were like a ship-wrecked man on a beach, desperately waving at passing boats because he doesn't control a lever of power.
+In this case a digital claim check, or a two-way radio.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/TartTeemingAtlanticblackgoby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>